kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *undefined structure in some areas*

 ### UNCLEAR OR OVERLAPPING DUTIES
 > Organization does not clearly define roles and responsibilities or, when it does, they overlap or conflict.
-This means that there is either no clear description of obligations fulfilled by each employee or roles are constantly evolving or identical duties are performed by more than one person at the same time.
+This means that there is either no clear description of obligations fulfilled by each employee, roles are constantly evolving or identical duties are performed by more than one person at the same time.
 Unclear or overlapping duties are commonly perceived as a symptom of poor management and lack of governance.

 __Exemplary statements reported by employees:__